A path to precision cosmology: synergy between four promising late-universe cosmological probes: Results and discussions

-{It should be noted that the BAO measurement alone cannot constrain $H_0$ but can only constrain $H_0 r_d$ (with $r_d$ the sound horizon at the drag epoch where baryons decouple from photons).
-The $H_0$ constraint from BAO actually needs the addition of other observations such as CMB or nucleosynthesis (e.g. deuterium abundance) data helping break the $H_0$--$r_d$ degeneracy \cite{Addison:2017fdm}.
-In our forecast, we have chosen the Planck best-fit $\Lambda$CDM model as a fiducial model to generate mock data, which is equivalent to inputting the best-fit $r_d$ from Planck data into the mock data of 21 cm IM to break the $H_0$--$r_d$ degeneracy in BAO measurement, therefore the $H_0$ constraint from 21 cm IM alone here actually includes some contribution from CMB.
-Of course, the effect of CMB in this case is mainly on the central value of $H_0$, but the error of $H_0$ is also slightly affected.
+It should be pointed out that the 21\,cm\,IM alone cannot constrain $H_0$ but only $H_0 r_{\rm d}$ (with $r_{\rm d}$ the sound horizon at the drag epoch where baryons decouple from photons).
+The $H_0$ constraint from BAO actually needs the addition of other observations such as CMB or big bang nucleosynthesis (BBN) data helping break the $H_0$--$r_{\rm d}$ degeneracy \cite{Addison:2017fdm}.
+In the forecast, we have chosen the Planck best-fit $\Lambda$CDM model as a fiducial model to generate the mock data, which is equivalent to inputting the Planck best-fit $r_{\rm d}$ into the 21\,cm\,IM data to break the $H_0$--$r_{\rm d}$ degeneracy in BAO measurement, therefore the $H_0$ constraint from 21\,cm\,IM here actually includes some contribution from CMB.
+Of course, the effect of CMB in this case is mainly on the central value of $H_0$, but the error of $H_0$ is slightly affected.
 In the future, when the actual observational data of 21 cm IM could be used in addressing the Hubble tension, any connection with CMB should be avoided.

-Here, when comparing the $H_0$ constraints from 21 cm IM and other two probes (GW and SGL), one should be careful about the above point.
-In addition, we emphasize again that in this work we consider an optimistic case of foreground removal in 21 cm IM, which is actually very challenging in the real observations. }
+In Fig.~\ref{fig:FRB-compare}, we show the tight constraint on $\Omega_{\rm b}h$ (left panel) and the strong degeneracy between $\Omega_{\rm b}$ and $H_0$ (right panel) in $\Lambda$CDM from the FRB mock data.
+Therefore, using the localized FRBs to determine the baryon density needs to assume a value of the Hubble constant \cite{Macquart:2020lln}.
+Likewise, the determination of the Hubble constant using the FRB observation also needs the help of the baryon density constraints from other observations \cite{Zhao:2022yiv,Wu:2021jyk, Hagstotz:2021jzu, Liu:2022bmn, James:2022dcx}.